 The attention weights $\alpha_{k,t}$ are computed via a scaled dot-product attention~\cite{vaswani2017attention} between a learnable query vector $\mathbf{q} \in \mathbb{R}^{d}$ and a linear projection of each input feature using $\mathbf{W}_a \in \mathbb{R}^{d \times d}$.
-The softmax operation ensures that the weights are positive and sum to $1$.
-This attention mechanism is learned jointly with the rest of the model.
+Softmax operation ensures that the weights are positive and sum to $1$.
+This attention mechanism is learned jointly with the model.

-\textbf{(iii) Temporal aggregation:} To aggregate all the fused frame representations $\{\mathbf{f}_t\}_{t=1}^{T}$ for a given temporal window, we prepend a learnable token denoted as $[\text{CLS}]$~\cite{timesformer}, and process the sequence with a Transformer encoder, which models long-range temporal dynamics (Fig.~\ref{fig:arch}(c)).
+\textbf{(iii) Temporal aggregation:} To aggregate all the fused frame representations $\{\mathbf{f}_t\}_{t=1}^{T}$ for a given temporal window, we prepend a learnable token denoted as $[\text{CLS}]$~\cite{timesformer}, and process the sequence with a Transformer encoder, which models long-range temporal dynamics (\cref{fig:arch}(c)).
 This results in a compact embedding $\mathbf{z}_{\text{CLS}}$ that captures the essential information over a temporal window.
-In addition, we extract the sequence of frame-level output embeddings $\{\mathbf{z}_t\}_{t=1}^{T}$ (Fig.~\ref{fig:arch}(c)) to capture a finer-grained per-frame representation.
+In addition, we extract the sequence of frame-level output embeddings $\{\mathbf{z}_t\}_{t=1}^{T}$ (\cref{fig:arch}(c)) to capture a finer-grained per-frame representation.

-\subsubsection{Training objective}
+\subsubsection{Training objective.}

 Our goal is to learn an effective latent space of real-world human actions.
-We achieve this via a multi-loss objective that combines two complementary goals:
+We achieve this via two complementary losses:

 \textbf{(i) Learn action semantics:} We use a supervised contrastive loss ($\mathcal{L}_{\text{supcon}}$)~\cite{animesh2023tunedcontrastivelearning} which encourages window-level embeddings ($\mathbf{z}_{\text{CLS}}$) from the same action class to cluster together in the latent space, while pushing embeddings from different action classes apart.
 This results in representations that are discriminative across actions, facilitating a robust understanding of what action is being performed.